Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor

-• Borrow → variableDebtTokens that also grow with accrued interest — a growing liability.
+• Borrowing creates variableDebtTokens that also grow with accrued interest, a liability that compounds against you.

-• A position is the collateral leg netted against the debt leg — never read supply alone.
+• The real position is the collateral leg netted against the debt leg, never the supply side read alone.

-• Health Factor moves with oracle prices + accrued interest; below threshold → liquidation (a real event).
+• The Health Factor moves with oracle prices and accrued interest; below the threshold it triggers a liquidation, a real economic event.

-• aToken balances change without a transfer (scaled-balance design) — transfer-only ingestion misses the accrual.
+• aToken balances change without any transfer (the scaled-balance design), so transfer-only ingestion misses the accrual entirely.

 Supply: a balance that grows by itself